KhaledMahmoudSaeed/Hogwarts-for-programing/readme.md

 # **Project Overview**
-Welcome to the **Hogwarts Student Management System**, an innovative platform that blends student management with e-commerce functionality.
-Designed through a **creative and immersive storyline**, this project makes learning more engaging and productive.
+Welcome to the Hogwarts Student Management System , an innovative platform that blends student management with e-commerce functionality.
+Designed through a creative and immersive storyline , this project makes learning more engaging and productive.
+This project is built entirely using PHP (no frameworks) and follows the MVC pattern within a monolithic architecture .

 ## **A New Era at Hogwarts**